i-singh2/Tesla-Stock-Prediction/README.md

 ### Running the Jupyter Notebook (to see model development)

-1. Clone the repository or download as ZIP:
+1. Clone the repository or download it as ZIP:

     ```bash
     git clone https://github.com/i-singh2/Tesla-Stock-Prediction.git